 - Cranberries: 1 cup dried cranberries may be used instead of fresh/frozen.
 You can slice the cranberries in half, if desired.
 I leave them whole.

 - Buttermilk: Buttermilk (an acid) is required for this quick bread recipe.
 If you don’t have any, you can make a DIY sour milk substitute.
 Add 2 teaspoons of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the bread won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.
+Another option is to use sour cream and milk instead of buttermilk.
+See my cinnamon swirl quick bread.
+This bread batter recipe is similar and you can use 1/3 cup sour cream and 2/3 cup whole milk here too.

 - Muffins: Grease a 12-count muffin pan or line with liners.
 Prepare streusel and batter in steps 2 + 3.
 Spoon the batter evenly into each liner, filling each to the top.
 Press streusel into the tops of each.
 Bake the muffins for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 20-22 minutes, give or take.
 Cool muffins for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
 Makes 18 muffins.